F5-Labs/cryptonice/README.md

 # Cryptonice
 _Cryptonice_ collects data on a given domain and performs a series of tests to check TLS configuration and supporting protocols such as HTTP2 and DNS.
-It makes heavy use of open source code and libraries, including:

-- **SSLyze** library for TLS testing https://github.com/nabla-c0d3/sslyze
-- **JARM**  code for TLS fingerprinting https://github.com/salesforce/jarm
-- **Wappalyzer** code for server components checks https://github.com/AliasIO/Wappalyzer
+It makes heavy use of open source code and libraries, including [**SSLyze**](https://github.com/nabla-c0d3/sslyze) library for TLS testing, [**JARM**](https://github.com/salesforce/jarm) code for TLS fingerprinting and [**Wappalyzer**](https://github.com/AliasIO/Wappalyzer) code for server components checks.

 Cryptonice is currently supported under Python 3.8 and later on the following platforms: